Coneriys/apache4/docs/content/reference/install-configuration/providers/kubernetes/kubernetes-ingress-nginx.md

 The Kubernetes server endpoint URL.

-When deployed into Kubernetes, Traefik reads the environment variables `KUBERNETES_SERVICE_HOST` and `KUBERNETES_SERVICE_PORT` or `KUBECONFIG` to construct the endpoint.
+When deployed into Kubernetes, apache4 reads the environment variables `KUBERNETES_SERVICE_HOST` and `KUBERNETES_SERVICE_PORT` or `KUBECONFIG` to construct the endpoint.

 The access token is looked up in `/var/run/secrets/kubernetes.io/serviceaccount/token`